The air fryer side that converted me in 5 minutes flat.

-When I first started using my air fryer (almost 5 years ago now?!), I was tossing in everything I could think of—making homemade Air Fryer French Fries, trying my hand at Air Fryer Chicken Wings, and even making Air Fryer Fried Fish!
+When I first started using my air fryer (almost 5 years ago now?!), I was tossing in everything I could think of.
+Homemade Air Fryer French Fries, Air Fryer Chicken Wings, even Air Fryer Fried Fish.

 But broccoli?
 I wasn’t so sure.